 - "We have two cashiers [colluding at the] same counter.
 I'm told that the one man didn't know what was going on.
 I was also told that he believes Botany 500 is a car race."

 To watch this entire 18-minute clip is to learn the "Dick Deal dance," to enjoy the unpredictable commentary of the John Madden of stealing.

 First, pour one out for Tower.
 Then, skip to the end of the tape, where a blooper reel featuring Michael Scott's dad and a brief musical awaits.

 In the early 2000s, Game Crazy had the idea to stage one of its training videos like a big-league sporting event.
 Neat!
 It also had the idea to turn one of its employees into a sideline reporter whose vocab inexplicably included "hizzouse," "heezy," "boo-yah," "bomb diggity," and "crunk."
 Not neat.

 Gas 'n Fuel: Makin' It Happen!

-And as a parting gift, here's a spot-on parody of the corporate training programs you have now hopefully come to love.
+As a parting gift, here's a beautiful parody of the corporate training programs you have now hopefully come to love.

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.